 - GB EATS – Classic American diner

-- Great Barrington Bagel & Deli Co.
+- Great Barrington Bagel & Deli Co.- great bagels and topping options

 - The Lion’s Den Pub – at Red Lion Inn Stockbridge